-These Chromebook extensions and apps are vital for every student
+Best Chromebook Extensions and Apps for Students 2023

 You don't have to be an English major to need to write a well-formulated paper.
 These extensions will help improve your grammar and might even teach you some words in the process.

-It happens to everyone at some point, where you come across a word that you just have no clue what it means.
-The Google Dictionary extension makes it easy to view the definitions of words without firing up yet another tab and breaking your train of thought.

-Switch it up: Power Thesaurus
+Power Thesaurus

 Sometimes you need to find a different way to say something, especially if you happen to be repetitive in your writing.
 Power Thesaurus can help by making it possible to quickly view synonyms and antonyms from the toolbar.
 You can also right-click a word and see the options.

-Fix your grammar: Grammarly
+Grammarly

 Let's face it; even Shakespeare needed an editor, so why not let Chrome and Grammarly do the work for you?
 Grammarly will give you suggestions while you write, and quickly let you know if your grammar is off or if there's a misspelled word in that long email to your professor.

 When performing research for a paper, you're going to need to properly cite the sources so you can avoid plagiarism.
-Citationsy allows you to create collections of referenced websites and add them to a project that you are working on.
+Cite This For Me allows you to create collections of referenced websites and add them to a project that you are working on.

 Making Chrome even better